wiloon/blog/content/post/archive-2/2017-12-16-netcat-vs-telnet.md

 <blockquote class="wp-embedded-content" data-secret="xAPNTA4aj2">

-    <a href="http://www.terminalinflection.com/use-netcat-not-telnet-to-test-network-connectivity/">Use Netcat - not Telnet - to test network connectivity</a>
+    Use Netcat - not Telnet - to test network connectivity

 </blockquote>